Spread over two days, the Techathon event consists of core challenges.

 Techathon is for anyone, from complete beginners to tech wizards.

-Tickets for the two-day event are free of charge, and include lunch, snacks and refreshments on both days.
+Tickets for the two-day event cost a maximum of £15, and include lunch, snacks and refreshments on both days.
 Book your tickets on Eventbrite now!

 -The Step into Tech Team